Vic: Respondent Prepares Payment Schedule

 - Procedure 2 - Respondent does NOT serve a valid payment schedule within 10 business days after receipt of the claimant's payment claim

-When a respondent fails to serve a valid payment schedule within 10 business days after receipt of the claimant's payment claim, the Act requires the claimant send the respondent a notice under section 18(2).
-The effect of this notice is to provide the respondent with a second opportunity to serve the claimant with a payment schedule; however within the shorter period of 2 business days.
+When a respondent fails to serve a valid payment schedule within 10 business days after receipt of the claimant's payment claim, the Act requires that the claimant sends the respondent a notice under section 18(2).
+The effect of this notice is to provide the respondent with a second opportunity to serve the claimant with a payment schedule; however within the shorter period of 5 business days.
 Once the claimant serves the section 18(2) notice, there are two mutually exclusive possibilities.
-Either the respondent serves or does not serve a valid payment schedule within 2 business days after receipt of the claimant's notice.
-The pink shaded section of the flowchart describes both the procedures and time frames of serving the section 18(2) notice and how to proceed to adjudication if the respondent again fails to issue a valid payment schedule or the claimant does not agree with the payment schedule.

 Parties must comply with the statutory procedures and time frames of the Act.
 Failure to comply may have serious consequences.
 Some examples of common errors which can't be corrected by either Adjudicate Today or the adjudicator:

 - The respondent provides the payment schedule after 10 business days (e.g. day 11).
 As it is invalid, the claimant must serve the section 18(2) notice and the respondent must provide (again) the payment schedule (within 2 business days).